-For OAA schools, NNC will forward any late applications directly to the schools for their consideration (by the agreed timelines).
+For Academies, Foundation, Voluntary Aided and Free schools, NNC will forward any late applications directly to the schools for their consideration (by the agreed timelines).
 If places are not available at the preferred school, the School Admissions Team must be informed by the school so that a place can be offered at an alternative school with places available.
-If the alternative school is its own admission authority, details of the applicant will be sent to the school before an allocation is made by the local authority.
+If the alternative school is its own admission authority, details of the application will be sent to the school before an allocation is made by the local authority